Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

 Generating Alternative (Near-)Optimal Solutions
 ###############################################

+.. py:currentmodule:: pyomo.contrib.alternative_solutions

 Optimization solvers are generally designed to return a feasible solution to the user.
 However, there are many applications where a user needs more context than this result.
 For example,

-* alternative solutions can support an assessment of trade-offs between competing objectives;
+* alternative optimal solutions can be used to assess trade-offs between competing objectives;

-* if the optimization formulation may be inaccurate or untrustworthy, then comparisons amongst alternative solutions provide additional insights into the reliability of these model predictions; or
+* comparisons amongst alternative solutions provide insights into the efficacy of model predictions with inaccurate or untrusted optimization formulations; or

-* the user may have unexpressed objectives or constraints, which only are realized in later stages of model analysis.
+* alternative solutions can be identified to support the future analysis of model revisions (e.g. to account for previously unexpressed constraints).

 The *alternative-solutions library* provides a variety of functions that can be used to generate optimal or near-optimal solutions for a pyomo